ogobrecht/ogobrecht.github.io/_posts/2018-12-02-new-major-version-of-d3-force-network-chart-available.md

 - `zoomToFitOnResize` (new option)
 - `keepAspectRatioOnResize` (new option)

-When setting the option `useDomParentWidth` to true together with the previous mentioned defaults, you can achieve a responsibility like with images set to width 100%.
+When setting the option `useDomParentWidth` to true together with the previous mentioned defaults, you can achieve a responsiveness like with images set to width 100%.
 Try it out by resizing your browser window.

 For the full change log see the project on [GitHub][3] and for a demo the app on [apex.oracle.com][4] (which currently does not use the universal theme, new demo app is work in progress...).